Presidency of Barack Obama: Transition period and inauguration

-Incumbent president George W. Bush and President-elect Obama on November 10, 2008.

-Chief Justice John Roberts administers the presidential oath of office to Obama at the Capitol, January 20, 2009.

 The presidential transition period began following Obama's victory in the 2008 U.S. presidential election, though Obama had chosen Chris Lu to begin planning for the transition in May 2008.
 John Podesta, Valerie Jarrett, and Pete Rouse co-chaired the Obama-Biden Transition Project.
 During the transition period, Obama announced nominations for his cabinet and administration.
 In November 2008, Congressman Rahm Emanuel accepted Obama's offer to serve as White House Chief of Staff.

 Obama was inaugurated on January 20, 2009, officially assuming the presidency at 12:00 pm, EST, and completing the oath of office at 12:05 pm, EST. He delivered his inaugural address immediately following his oath.
 Obama's transition team was highly complimentary of the Bush administration's outgoing transition team, particularly with regards to national security, and some elements of the Bush-Obama transition were later codified into law.